 RAISING AWARENESS

-The first part of our mission is raising awareness.
+The first part of our mission is raising awareness, for both patients and the medical community.

-Amyloidosis Speakers Bureau (ASB): Back in February 2019 we launched the Amyloidosis Speakers Bureau as the cornerstone of our raising awareness effort.
+Back in February 2019 we launched the Amyloidosis Speakers Bureau as the cornerstone of our education effort, focused on closing the medical education gap.
 It is a direct outreach with live presentations by patient educators, done both virtually and in-person.
+In addition, each presentation has a clinical discussion about amyloidosis.
+Thus overall, every presentation has well-rounded and impactful content to educate the audience.

 Amyloidosis is considered a rare disease and is not well known.
 However, there is a belief within the medical community that this disease is not rare, it is underdiagnosed or diagnosed when it is too late to make a difference.
 The complexity of this disease makes diagnosis one of the biggest challenges affecting patient lives.
 It is not uncommon to hear from patients that it took multiple years and multiple doctors to ultimately arrive at a correct diagnosis, all the while the disease continues to progress.
 Until a cure is found, it is imperative to raise awareness within the medical community to close this educational gap so that a diagnosis can be determined much sooner, enabling effective treatments and therapies to slow the disease progression and improve patient survival.

-Our response to this crisis is the Amyloidosis Speakers Bureau (ASB), an initiative focused on educating the medical community about this disease through presentations from amyloidosis patients, an educational video from medical experts, and our monthly educational updates.
-Our target audience is the next generation of doctors during their first/second year of medical school, as well as internal medicine residency programs for physicians launching their medical career.
+Our response to this crisis is the Amyloidosis Speakers Bureau (ASB), an initiative focused on educating the medical community and closing the education gap about this disease through presentations from amyloidosis patients, a clinical discussion from a medical expert, and our monthly educational updates.
+Our target audience is future providers (e.g., the next generation of doctors during their first/second year of medical school, and PA students), as well as current medical providers (e.g., internal medicine residency programs for physicians launching their medical career).

-New Educational Video Series: In September we launched a new Expert Insights Into Amyloidosis series of short educational videos from our ASB Advisors.
+Launched late 2023, we created a lecture series of Expert Insights Into Amyloidosis composed of short educational videos from our ASB Advisors.
 Developed for our medical student/resident audience, we have found that our patient community is also finding value in these videos.
 These 10-15 minute videos have thus far proven to be a massive hit.
-In just over three months, the initial 16 videos have amassed over 45,000 views.
+We continue to add to the series at least monthly, and collectively, these videos have amassed over 75,000 views.
 Shockingly awesome!
-Good news is we continue to have more videos in the works.
 To view, visit the Education hub of our new website and click on the “Expert Insights” category.

 The second part of our mission is to help advance research.
 Research is at the core of developing new therapies to improve patient lives.
 Patients benefit from research through early access to novel therapies, new tests for earlier/easier diagnosis, and new approved treatments.
 However, research is expensive, takes many years, and is absolutely critical to the deepening of knowledge fueling these advancements.
 And while significant progress continues to be made, much more needs to be done.